Overview

 Directed Brokerage

-New Dimensions shall generally recommend that portfolio management clients establish
+New Dimensions shall generally recommend that investment management clients establish

 brokerage accounts with Charles Schwab Institutional (Schwab), a registered broker-dealer